Plan the Perfect Barcelona Stag Do in a Pint’s Time

 - Restaurant dinner hours are between 20:30 and 23:00 so plan accordingly.

-- Get yourself a discount transport card to save money.
+- Get yourself one of Barcelona’s best discount transport cards to save money.

 - The street beer sellers keep their cans in sewers – wipe them down or skip all together.